tschauer/Domino_ChIPseq_2020/README.md

 ## Summary

-This repository contains ChIP-seq pipeline used for the manuscript "Drosophila SWR1 and NuA4 complexes originate from DOMINO splice isoforms" by Scacchetti et al. 2020
+This repository contains ChIP-seq pipeline used for the manuscript "Drosophila SWR1 and NuA4 Complexes Are Defined by DOMINO Isoforms" by Scacchetti et al. 2020

 ## Design